Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-First, let us observe that since the quantity $\initCut$ is equal to $0$, the quantities $\eee^{(p)}(0)$ and $\fff^{(p)}(0)$ are bounded from above by quantities depending only on $\alpha$ and $V$ (this follows from the a priori bounds \vref{hyp_attr_ball} for the solution).
+First, let us observe that since the quantity $\initCut$ is equal to $0$, the quantities $\eee^{(n)}(0)$ and $\fff^{(n)}(0)$ are bounded from above by quantities depending only on $\alpha$ and $V$ (this follows from the bound \vref{hyp_attr_ball_X} for the solution).

-Now, according to inequalities \cref{first_bd_Gback,hyp_no_excursion_right_cutoff}, for every $s$ in $[0,p])$,
+Now, according to inequalities \cref{first_bd_Gback,hyp_no_excursion_right_cutoff}, for every $s$ in $[0,n])$,

-and this ensures that the terms involving $\Gback^{(p)}(\cdot)$ in inequality \cref{relax_sch_2} are bounded from above by quantities that do not depend on $p$.
+and this ensures that the terms involving $\Gback^{(n)}(\cdot)$ in inequality \cref{relax_sch_2} are bounded from above by quantities that do not depend on $n$.

-Finally, let us deal with the function $\Gfront^{(p)}(\cdot)$.
+Finally, let us deal with the function $\Gfront^{(n)}(\cdot)$.
 According to inequality \cref{first_bd_Gfront}, for every nonnegative quantity $s$,

-and according to definition \cref{def_yHom_yesc_yEsc},
+and according to definition \cref{def_xiHom_xiesc_xiEsc},

-On the other hand, according to the definition of $\xInit^{(p)}$ and to inequality \vref{control_escape} controlling the increase of $\xesc(\cdot)$,
+On the other hand, according to the definition of $\xInit^{(n)}$ and to inequality \vref{control_escape} controlling the increase of $\xesc(\cdot)$,

 thus